LiliGuimaraes/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 1: 22/04/2019
-##### Recalling the basics of JavaScript using FreeCodeCamp exercises
-Doing exercises to briefly review:
+##### Recalling the basics of JavaScript using FreeCodeCamp exercises Doing exercises to briefly review:
--**Today's Progress**: brief review to go to the challenges of this FreeCodeCamp course and get to "Javascript Algorithms And Data Structures Certification (300 hours)"
+**Today's Progress**: brief review to go to the challenges of this FreeCodeCamp course and get to "Javascript Algorithms And Data Structures Certification (300 hours)"
 **Thoughts:** Being using javascript during my work, although applied to a different area of front and back end, made me realize that I already knew concepts of language.

 **Link to work:** [Checkout my FreeCodeCamp profile](https://www.freecodecamp.org/lilianguimaraes)